Blog

 Why do People Become People-Pleasers?

-• Childhood Conditioning: Growing up in environments where pleasing caregivers was crucial for receiving love and attention can lead to a learned behaviour of prioritising others’ needs.
+• Childhood Conditioning – Growing up in an environment where pleasing caregivers was essential for receiving love and attention can lead to a pattern of prioritising others over yourself.

-• Co-dependency: In a codependent relationship, you might derive your sense of identity and self-worth from caring for and pleasing others.
+• Codependency – In codependent relationships, your sense of identity and self-worth may come from caring for and pleasing others.

 The Consequences of People-Pleasing